 Second: The CARES Act also gave funds to the states to distribute to K-12 school districts.
 Pennsylvania received $174 million.
 Again, our analysis shows that the school districts with the highest shares of Black students were systematically short-changed in the distribution of these funds.

-The result was that school districts with a higher share of people living in poverty, and of Black people, were shortchanged.
-The districts with the highest share of Black students, educating one-quarter of state K-12 students in all 500 school districts, received $34 million dollars, substantially less than the $55 million dollars received by districts with the lowest concentration of Black students.
+The result was that school districts with a higher share of people living in poverty and of Black people were shortchanged.
+The districts with the highest share of Black students, educating one-quarter of state K-12 students in all 500 school districts, received $34 million, substantially less than the $55 million for districts with the lowest concentration of Black students.
 If we had used the fair funding formula to distribute the $174 million in federal aid, the school districts with the highest share of Black students would have received over twice as much—$76 million.

 This is just the tip of the very big iceberg threatening fair elections in HB 1300.

 Decades of previous research show us that when voting is more difficult, people with lower incomes—people who work multiple jobs and can least afford help in caring for children and elderly relatives—find it harder to vote.
-The same research shows that people who live in urban areas where it is not necessary to own a car, or who live in nursing homes, are less likely to have the state-issued voter ID necessary to vote.
+The same research shows that people who live in urban areas where it is not necessary to own a car or live in nursing homes are less likely to have the state-issued voter ID necessary to vote.